Beovu Eye Injection Risks and Vision Loss Concerns

 Some patients face a greater risk of complications from Beovu use than others.
 This includes patients with:

-• More fragile retinal blood vessels due to their age
+- More fragile retinal blood vessels due to age

 Novartis recommends that patients who are pregnant or breastfeeding exercise caution when using Beovu.
-The manufacturer also cites potential reproductive risks and mentions that the drug has not been studied for pediatric use.
+The manufacturer also cites potential reproductive risks and mentions that it has not studied Beovu for pediatric use.

 What To Do if You’ve Experienced Beovu Side Effects